Fratelli Fabbri Editori: 1970s

 In 1971 the Istituto Finanziario Industriale (IFI; predecessor of Exor) purchased 53% of the shares of Fabbri Editori on behalf of the Agnelli family from Bertelsmann.
 Dino and Rino relocated abroad, but Giovanni remained on as chairman; the operational role was entrusted to Piero Stucchi Prinetti, acting as managing director.

 Towards the end of the 1970s Giovanni Fabbri became a target of the Red Brigades and decided to move to Lugano, Switzerland, where he resides today.
 Rino Fabbri chose Paraguay.
 Dino Fabbri died following a long illness of ALS (amyotrophic lateral sclerosis) on 10 December 2001 at his home in Aventura, Florida.
 Ettore Rino Fabbri died in Asunción, November 2012.

-1980s and today
+1980s, 1990s and today

+In the 1990s and 1990s Fabbri published partworks series which were designed for sale across the world (for example, the series Regards sur la Peinture, Entender la pintura, Malerei kennen und verstehen and Discovering the Great Paintings in the French, Spanish, German and English languages).

 Fabbri Editori was part of Gruppo Rizzoli Corriere della Sera (now RCS MediaGroup) and continues to publish textbooks and publications.
 RCS' book businesses, including Fabbri, were acquired Arnoldo Mondadori Editore in 2016.

 With the spread of home-video (especially with the arrival of the DVD) Fabbri concluded agreements that allow it to distribute through the network of kiosks a series of monographs on actors (such as the series of films of 007) and collections of the movies of Alberto Sordi and Gilberto Govi, directors and genres of film.